-- a) NEV Power is a Network Operator and Energy Retailer offering solutions to Members supplying fossil-fuel-free energy for their homes and supporting the bulk purchase of solar panels and related equipment for their homes.
-NEV Power has been supported by a grant from ARENA for the development of a 'Smart Grid' which will ensure the Ecovillage will be able to manage all of its energy requirements through onsite energy generation, battery storage and state-of-the-art load management software and control equipment. - b) NEV Water is a Network Operator and Retailer, which supplies potable water, bushfire water, wastewater collection and over time, recycled water reticulated to each site for toilet flushing and garden purposes.
-These services will be assessed as they become financially viable and sustainable. - c) Collective Know-How is a business delivering educational experiences to both Members of the Co-operative and the wider public. - d) Food Buying Group and Coffee Cart largely volunteer-run operations purchasing organic goods in bulk at wholesale prices and providing meals and coffee to residents and visitors.
-These help Members access affordable organic food with less packaging waste.
+- a) NEV Power Pty Ltd is a wholly-owned subsidiary of the Co-operative.
+It is a mostly volunteerrun Network Operator and Energy Retailer offering solutions to Members supplying fossil-fuelfree energy for their homes and supporting the bulk purchase of solar panels and related equipment for their homes.
+NEV Power has been supported by a grant from ARENA for the development of a 'Smart Grid' which will ensure the Ecovillage will be able to manage most of its energy requirements through on-site energy generation, battery storage and state-of-the-art load management software and control equipment. - b) NEV Water is a mostly volunteer-run Network Operator and Retailer, which supplies potable water, bushfire water, waste-water collection and over time, and subject to cost, will seek to reticulate a secondary non-potable supply of treated on-site dam water to each site for toilet flushing and garden purposes. - c) NEV-Ed is an educational business for both Members of the Co-operative and the wider public. - d) The Village Pantry and the Coffee Cart are largely volunteer-run operations purchasing organic goods in bulk at wholesale prices and providing meals and coffee to residents and visitors.
+These help Members access affordable organic food with significantly reduced packaging waste. - e) Paperbark House is the Village's guest accommodation facility, offering 8 very large rooms, separate bathrooms, a shared living room and kitchen.
+It is a much-used accommodation option for family and friends visiting members who live in the Village, people visiting for our events or workshops, and for members waiting to move into their own homes.